visualengineers/whisper-service/README.md

 # Prerequisites on the server

-Docker

-## Install Whisper as command line tool
+Docker must be installed on the system to deploy the server to an image.

+# Development

+## Python server

-Follow the instructions on the [Whisker Github Page](https://github.com/openai/whisper).
+In order to test whisper locally on your system, you need to follow the steps on the [Whisker Github Page](https://github.com/openai/whisper):

 * Install Python (at least version 3.7 or higher)